-Considered as the oldest city in the Philippines, Cebu is the center of trade, commerce, and tourism in the Visayas.
-With ancient Spanish forts, incredible marine parks, mouthwatering food, and thriving business parks, there are a lot to experiences to be had in Cebu – both for business and pleasure.
+Considered the oldest city in the Philippines, Cebu is the center of trade, commerce, and tourism in the Visayas.
+With ancient Spanish forts, incredible marine parks, mouthwatering food, and thriving business parks, there are a lot of experiences to be had in Cebu – both for business and pleasure.

 Here are eight good reasons why Cebu is one of the best places to visit in the Philippines.

 Cebu attracts millions of tourists every year for many reasons, but the major pull is its pristine beaches.
 With over 167 islands in and around Cebu, holidaymakers will enjoy island hopping and beach bumming in dazzling white sand beaches surrounded by crystal blue water.
 A trip to Cebu would not be complete without visiting the stunning beaches of Sumilon, Malapascua, and Bantayan Island.

 Cebu is also famous for its diverse marine life and otherworldly coral reefs.
 Divers flock Pescador Island, Moalboal for the sardine run and turtle point, followed by a trip to Oslob to swim with whale sharks.

 If a gastronomical adventure is what you are looking for, then Cebu has several exotic dishes and unique specialties to offer you.
 The most popular food is lechon, a whole pig slowly roasted over glowing coals.
 It was dubbed by celebrity chef Anthony Bourdain as “the best pig ever.”

 Interested in street food?
 Tour the local market of Colon, Carbon, and Pasil to enjoy the local delicacies.
 Try the Ginabot (deep-fried pork intestine), Nilarang Bakasi (eel stew); and Tuslob Buwa (pork brains).
 For anything grilled, visit the barbecue square Larsian at Fuente Osmeña./